Singaporean’s Guide to Travel during Golden Week in Japan

 2. Book hotels in advance

 If you’re looking to book a hotel in Japan, booking in advance is the best way to go!
-This way, you can plan on which places you would like to visit and which is convenient to travel around, especially somewhere you can easily access any transportation.
+This way, you can plan which places you would like to visit and which are convenient to travel around, especially those you can easily access by transportation.

 3. Double Check Opening Hours

-One important thing to note is that you should always double-check the stores’ opening hours before your visit, especially during the golden week when everyone is on holiday.
+One important thing to note is that you should always double-check the stores’ opening hours before your visit, especially during the Golden Week, when many people are on holiday.
 You don’t want to find out that your favourite place to eat is closed, and all you can do is admire the cute shutter art.

 4. Chop Your Table